 Step 3: Add your oils

-Once cooled, you can now begin to add your choice of essential oils, incorporating scents used in the coronation ceremony such as rose, jasmine and neroli.
+Once cooled, you can now begin to add your choice of essential oils, incorporating seasonal scents such as orange blossom, basil and bergamot.
 Place your flowers on a sheet of baking paper and add 5-10 drops of essential oils over the top of the flowers and petals.
 To make sure that all the flowers are coated, gently toss your flowers in the oil.

 Step 4: Make it last